aws-amplify/docs/docs/start/getting-started/fragments/android/native_setup.md

 1. Expand **Gradle Scripts** and open **build.gradle (Project: Todo)**.
 Add the following lines:

-    - Add the line `classpath 'com.amplifyframework:amplify-tools-gradle-plugin:0.2.1'` within the `dependencies` block
+    - Add the line `classpath 'com.amplifyframework:amplify-tools-gradle-plugin:1.0.0'` within the `dependencies` block
     - Add the line  `plugin 'com.amplifyframework.amplifytools'` at the end of the file
+    - Add the line `mavenCentral()` within the `repositories` block which is within the `allprojects` block

     ```groovy
     buildscript {